tobiasbriones/cp-unah-is512-osii/apache-server/index.md

 for the others.

+Make a new directory for the new site with `sudo mkdir /var/www/operatingsystems.website.8081`.

+Create its public directory with
+`sudo mkdir /var/www/operatingsystems.website.8081/public`.

-Make a new directory for the new site with `sudo mkdir /var/www/operatingsystems.website.8081`, create an "index.html" file into its "public" directory to add some content.
-Now copy the normal (80 HTTP) virtual host with
-`sudo cp /etc/apache2/sites-available/operatingsystems.website.conf /etc/apache2/sites-available/operatingsystems.website.8081.conf`.
+Then create an "index.html" file into the "public" directory to add some content.
+Now copy the normal (80 HTTP) virtual host with `sudo cp /etc/apache2/sites-available/operatingsystems.website.conf /etc/apache2/sites-available/operatingsystems.website.8081.conf`.

 Open the file and make the respective changes:

 `sudo nano /etc/apache2/sites-available/operatingsystems.website.8081.conf`

-Changing the port from 80 to 8081, the `DocumentRoot` directive would be enough.
+Changing the port from 80 to 8081, the `DocumentRoot` directive, and the `Directory` child config would be enough.
 We'll leave the same password file for authentication, create other password file with other users if needed.

 Enable the new site with